-The team should consider extending the choice of elective courses to give more choice freedom to students.
-If option 2 is chosen this would also allow the students to have a better choice of electives towards the desired direction of specialisation.
+The team should also consider extending the choice of elective courses to give more choice to students.
+If option 2 is chosen this would also allow the students to pick through choice of electives the desired direction of specialisation.

 Recommendations